Antonio della Chiesa: Overview

-While on a trip from Savona to Genoa, pirates captured him, though della Chiesa was released unharmed.
-He had been apprehended with a fellow friar and the pirates released the pair after being so impressed with the demeanor of the two religious.
+While on a trip from Savona to Genoa, he was captured by pirates but he was released unharmed.
+He had been apprehended with a fellow friar and the pirates released the pair after being so impressed with their demeanor.
 He was a known miracle worker and was said to be able to read the consciences of men and women alike.

 Della Chiesa died in 1459 and was able to predict the date of his death.
 His relics were translated on 28 July 1810 to his birthplace.
-Pope Pius VII affirmed his cultus and beatified della Chiesa on 15 May 1819, while setting his liturgical feast for 28 July – the date of the translation of his relics.
+Pope Pius VII affirmed his cultus and beatified him on 15 May 1819, while setting his liturgical feast for 28 July, the date of the translation of his relics.

-Antonio della Chiesa is an ancestor of Giacomo della Chiesa – the future Pope Benedict XV (1854–1922) who reigned during World War I over four centuries after Antonio's own life.
+Antonio della Chiesa is an ancestor of Giacomo della Chiesa - the future Pope Benedict XV (1854-1922) who reigned during World War I over four centuries after Antonio's own life.